8r14z/Advance-Swift-Cheatsheet/README.md

 ```
 > The advantage of using a case-less enumeration is that it can't accidentally be instantiated and works as a pure namespace.

-### Decode image in background thread
+#### 2. Decode image in background thread
 > [UIImage Decoding](https://github.com/HoaiAn1/UIImage-JPEGDecoding)

-### Always have raw value for enum when using it as string intedkashjkda
+#### 3. Enum should have raw value when using it with placeholder for string
+Without this rawValue, it's using [Mirror](https://developer.apple.com/documentation/swift/mirror) to generate string from enum value.
+And Mirror operation is expensive.

+#### 4. Class instances are expensive - Structs are cheap
+Need to alocate head and heap alogirthnm is expensive